sagemath/sage-archive-2023-02-01/src/doc/en/reference/index.rst

 Sage, and should produce exactly the same output as in this manual, except for line breaks.

-The Sage command line is briefly described in Chapter :ref:`ch:cmdline`, which lists the command line options.
+The Sage command line is briefly described in :ref:`ch:cmdline`, which lists the command line options.
 For more details about the command line, see the Sage tutorial.

-The Sage graphical user interface is described in Chapter :ref:`ch:notebook`.
+The Sage graphical user interface is described in :ref:`ch:notebook`.
 This graphical user interface is unusual in that it operates via your web browser.
 It provides you with Sage worksheets that you can edit and evaluate, which contain scalable typeset mathematics and beautiful antialised images.

 Enjoy Sage!